yssource/rhai/README.md

 --------

 Custom types can also expose an _indexer_ by registering an indexer function.
-A custom with an indexer function defined can use the bracket '`[]`' notation to get a property value (but not update it - indexers are read-only).
+A custom type with an indexer function defined can use the bracket '`[]`' notation to get a property value (but not update it - indexers are read-only).

 ```rust